Sharwagaurav8/library-management-system-python/README.md

 # 📚 Library Management System

 A simple and beginner-friendly **Library Management System** built using **Python**.
-This is a console-based application that allows users to manage a collection of books through an interactive menu-driven interface.
+This is a console-based application that allows users to manage books through an interactive menu-driven interface.

-The project demonstrates fundamental Python programming concepts such as **functions, lists, loops, conditional statements, user input handling, string manipulation, and linear search algorithms**.
-All book records are currently stored in memory using a Python list.
+The project demonstrates fundamental Python programming concepts such as **functions, lists, dictionaries, loops, conditional statements, user input handling, string manipulation, and basic data management**.
+Each book is stored as a dictionary containing its **name**, **author**, and **borrowed status**.

 # 🚀 Features

-* ➕ Add new books to the library
+* ➕ Add new books with their author names
-* 📖 View all books stored in the library
+* 📖 View all books in the library
 * 🔍 Search for books by name
 * ❌ Delete books from the library
+* 📚 Borrow available books
-* 🔠 Case-insensitive search and deletion using `lower()`
+* 🔠 Case-insensitive search, deletion, and borrowing
+* 📋 Display book details including:

+  * Book Name
+  * Author Name
+  * Borrow Status (`True` / `False`)
 * ✅ User-friendly success and error messages
 * 🖥️ Interactive menu-driven command-line interface
 * 🐍 Built entirely with Python